fabiandev/ts-runtime/README.md

 }
 ```

-and results in the following globally declared reflection:
+The code from above will be reflected as follows:

 ```js
 t.declare(t.class("MyModule.MyClass.3446180452", t.object()));
 ```

-> The generated file will be located at the common directory of entry files or in the root of `outDir` or `outFile`.
-For some controls regarding this file, have a look at the options later in this readme.
+> The generated file will be located at the common directory of all entry files
+or in the root of `outDir` or `outFile`.
+For some controls regarding this file,
+have a look at the options.

 ## Limitations

-- Only `as number` syntax for type assertions (no angle-bracket `<number>`).
+- Only `as number` syntax for type assertions (no angle-bracket syntax: `<number>`).
-- No mapped types reflection yet.
+- No mapped types reflections yet.
 - readonly or class visibility modifiers are not asserted.
 - No declaration merging.
-- Method overloading only within same declaration.
+- Method overloading is only supported within the same declaration.
-- No class expressions (`const A = class { };`), only class declarations (`class A { }`).
+- No class expressions (`const A = class { };`), only class declarations (`class A { }`) can be used.
-- `ExpressionWithTypeArguments` can only contain `PropertyAccessExpressions` and `Identifiers`
+- `ExpressionWithTypeArguments` can only contain `PropertyAccessExpression`s and `Identifier`s as expression.

 ## Options